 When Teeling Distillery released its first single pot still Irish whiskey back in 2018, the first bottle set a new record for the most expensive whisk(e)y from a new distillery after fetching £10,000 (US$12,992) at auction.

 Teeling Single Pot Still is made from a recipe of 50% unmalted barley and 50% malted barley.
 Distilled in 2015, the liquid was aged for more than three years in ex-Muscat wine casks.

 It was the first release of a whiskey distilled at Teeling’s Dublin site – and also the first time an Irish whiskey distillery had auctioned its first bottling.

-However, Teeling’s record sale has since been beaten as we’ll reveal on the next page…
+However, Teeling’s record sale has since been beaten, as we’ll reveal…